codlark/cls/docs/Briks.md

 ## Macro Briks

-Macro briks do more processing on their argument.
-There are currently only 2
+Macro briks do more processing on their argument

 `[?| VALUE ]` - the comparison brik
 The comparison brik performs numeric comparison. `VALUE` is evaluated for a single comparison operator with either side being the operands, if either operand is not a number parsing will stop with an error.
 Inches will be converted to pixels before comparison